ckenk/erlCURL/README.md

 # erlCURL
-An erlang driver for libcurl
+A C++ erlang driver for libcurl library.

-* still work-in-progress.
+* work-in-progress.